wizcamp/wizcamp-realms-demo/session-guides/SESSION-03.md

    />
    ```

-5. **Test it**: Click the "Start Adventure" button and watch the screen change to GameMap!
+5. **Test**: Click the "Start Adventure" button and watch the screen change to GameMap!